Our recipes, your inbox. Sign up

 • cast iron Dutch oven pot or heavy sauce pot

-• Then add the beef stock, tomatoes, potatoes, carrots, bay leaf, salt and pepper.
-Once the liquid starts to come to a slow boil, reduce to a simmer.
-Cook with lid on for 1 hour then remove lid and cook for another 45-60 minutes to allow the liquid to reduce and thicken.
+3. Add the beef and coat the beef with the paprika mixture.
+Then add the beef stock, carrots, salt and pepper.
+Once the liquid starts to come to a slow boil, reduce to a low simmer.
+Cook with lid on for 1 hour then remove lid and add the potatoes.
+Cook for another 45 minutes to allow the liquid to reduce.
+The potatoes will release starch and will help the sauce to thicken.
 Stir occasionally while it's cooking.

 Notes